jhs-39/COT6905_Optimization/info_theory.md

 We use base-2 logarithms to measure in *bits*.
 For \( p_i = 0 \), the term is defined as 0.

-## Binary Entropy Example
+## What is the Shannon Entropy?
+A Binary Entropy Example
 Let's simplify to a binary distribution, aka a coin flip: probabilities \( p \) and \( 1-p \).
 The entropy is:

 \[ H(p) = -p \log_2 p - (1-p) \log_2 (1-p) \]

 This reaches a maximum of 1 bit at \( p = 0.5 \) (complete uncertainty) and 0 at the extremes (certainty).
 In simple terms: a fair coin has 1 bit of entropy.
-A weighted coin that always comes up heads has no information associated with it.
+A weighted coin that always comes up heads reveals no additional information when its outcome is observed.

+## What is the Shannon Entropy?
+A Lottery Ticket Example

+A coin flip may be low stakes (or not)

+no country for old men image

+We all might agree that predicting a winning lottery ticket would be tremendously valuable.
+Suppose a million unique lottery tickets are sold, and each has an equal probability of winning.
+If you know the winning ticket before the drawing occurs, how many more bits of information do you have?

 ## Interactive Visualization
-Use the slider below to adjust \( p \) and see how entropy changes.
+Use the slider below to adjust $p$ and see how entropy changes.
 (If not interactive, clone the repo and run locally.)

 :::{code-cell} python
 :tags: [remove-input]  # Hides code input for cleaner display; remove if you want visible code